- 1.2k views

-Located in the Outback in South Australia, Flinders Ranges is undisputedly the best place in Australia to catch the thrill of stunning landscapes mixed with an exotic breed of wildlife and deeply rooted Aboriginal culture.
+Located in the Outback in South Australia, Flinders Ranges is undisputedly the best place to visit in an Australia tour to catch the thrill of stunning landscapes mixed with an exotic breed of wildlife and deeply rooted Aboriginal culture.
 Flinders Ranges is one of the largest mountain range as far as Southern Australia is concerned, with its rugged and weathered peaks stretching from about 200km north of Adelaide down to over 430km from Port Pirie to Lake Callabonna.

 The over 600 million years old landscapes at Flinders Ranges will have you travelling back in time.
 With fascinating hotspots like the Wilpena Pound and Arkaroola, Flinders Ranges never disappoints with its ever-captivating scenic views.